 Intertrust Group as the corporate service provider qualifies as a related party.
-Mr. Milardovic and Mr Korten, representatives of Intertrust Group, were and are respectively also a member of the Board of Directors of the Company.
+Mr. Milardovic, a representative of Intertrust Group, is also a member of the Board of Directors of the Company.

 Multilease AG ("the Originator" or "the Servicer" or "the Seller") as part of the Emil Frey Group also qualifies as a related party.
-Transaction costs in connection with the placement of listed Notes were borne by this entity.
+Transaction costs in connection with the placement of listed Notes were born by this entity.

-The dealer network of Emil Frey Group represents, to a certain degree, a concentration risk to the Company.
+The dealer network of the Emil Frey Group represents, to a certain degree, a concentration risk to the Company.